-Students are expected to have a good command of the geometric and analytical structures of $\mathbb{R}$ and $\mathbb{R}^n$ ; deep understanding of calculus of several variables; and reasonable exposure to analysis of functions in one real variables.
-In particular, a strong ability to write abstract proof with mathematics rigor is essentially needed ( $\varepsilon$ - $\delta$ argument is a must).
-Furthermore, students should be able to handle abstract algebraic groups (as taught in MATH2070).
-They are also expected to have knowledge of metric spaces and preliminary exposure of topology in the context of Mathematical Analysis.
+Students are expected to have a good command of the geometric and analytical structures of \mathbb{R} and \mathbb{R}^n ; deep understanding of calculus of several variables; and reasonable exposure to analysis of functions in one real variables.
+Essential competence is listed below.

+- Write abstract proof fluently with mathematics rigor, especially on ε - δ argument (at least a grade of B in MATH2050 or 2060). - Handle abstract algebraic groups and use isomorphism results (as studied in MATH2070). - Understand metric spaces and properties of sequences of functions (as taught in MATH3060).